 If it doesn't stick it is probably oriented the wrong way around, try turning it 90' and put it in again.
 Please keep in mind that modifying

 the cable this way takes away ALL orientation keys and thus it can now be installed the wrong way around.
 Make sure the wire is oriented

 Caps Lock Module (optional)

 The CL Module is another optional modification you can perform to your computer.
 On the keyboard on the CAPS LOCK button there is an

-indicator light, usually green, that you can replace with this module.
+indicator light, usually green or red, that you can replace with this module.
 With the CL Bifrost you will have the same modification options for that

 light as you do for your other ones.